-Lung cancer is the most common group of malignant tumors in the world, which develops from cells of the lungs and bronchi.
+Lung cancer is the most common group of malignant tumors in the world, which develops from cells in the lungs and bronchi.
 It develops 10% more often in men than in women.
-Already today Germany can offer new treatment methods, which allow achieving excellent results even at stage 4 of the pathology.
-The quality of life of patients can be improved and their life expectancy can be increased as well.
+Today, Germany can offer new treatment methods, which allow for achieving excellent results even at stage 4 of the pathology.
+The patients' life quality can be improved, and their life expectancy can be increased as well.

 - Classical treatment methods and their risks

 - New treatment methods for stage 4 lung cancer in Germany

 - Why is it worth undergoing lung cancer treatment in Germany?